phillipi/pix2pix/README.md

 ## Citation
-If you use this code for your research, please cite our paper <a href="">Image-to-Image Translation Using Conditional Adversarial Networks</a>:
+If you use this code for your research, please cite our paper <a href="https://arxiv.org/pdf/1611.07004v1.pdf">Image-to-Image Translation Using Conditional Adversarial Networks</a>:

 ```
 @article{pix2pix2016,